deadtrickster/csurf_klinke_mcu/readme.txt

 Beside the Reaper SDK the code also depends on the JUCE and BOOST libraries.
 So you will need to indicate three SDK locations via environment variables.
+Sometimes the JUCE library is not backward compatible, therefore you need v1.50 or v1.52!

-Example: The juce SDK (v1.5 or above) is installed in C:\juce and the header file is found in C:\juce\juce.h
+Example: The juce SDK (v1.50 or v1.52) is installed in C:\juce and the header file is found in C:\juce\juce.h

 Set the environment variable in